populationgenomics/tob-wgs/scripts/rv_expression_association/README.md

 This runs a gene-set association analysis to test for an association between i) a set of rare genetic variants located in and around (now, up to 50kb up and downstream of) a gene and ii) the expression level of the gene itself (in a given cell type).

-Testing is done on one gene within chromosome 22, VPREB3, in naive B cells, which will be further expanded to multiple genes.
+Testing is done on one gene within chromosome 22, _VPREB3_, in naive B cells, but the analysis will be later expanded to multiple genes and other cell types.
-I consider variants located at most 50kb up or down-stream of the gene body (including those within the gene itself).
-Later, I'll want to run this for many genes.

 ### Overview
 This folder contains three scripts: